THIS ARTICLE INCLUDES A FREE PRINTABLE

 To many people, this doesn’t seem like such a bad thing.
 After all, what’s wrong with setting high standards and pushing yourself to improve?

 In reality, perfectionism can be unhealthy and damaging, especially for young children.

-- The second type is acquired by someone who strives for perfection in order to avoid judgment and appear perfect to others.
+2. The second type is those who strive for perfection to avoid judgment and appear perfect to others.
 This type is associated with a fixed mindset and causes people to be self-critical, anxious, and quick to give up.

 The excellence-seekers generally achieve more, are happier, and feel inspired.
 The fixed mindset perfectionists are likely to procrastinate challenges or avoid them entirely for fear of failure.
 Ultimately, they hold themselves back from the success they desire.